DJS593/book-search-engine/README.md

   * [Example](#example)

   ## Installation Instructions <a name="installation"></a>
-  A user will need to clone the repository "budget-tracker-PWA" and then run npm install.
-The dependencies that will be installed include mongoose, express, compression and morgan.
+  A user will need to clone the repository "book-search-engine" and then run npm install at the root of 'book-search-engine' as well as the root of the client and server folders.
+The dependencies that will be installed include react, apollo-boost, bootstrap, graphql, jwt-decode, react-bootstrap, react-dom, react-router-dom, apollo-server-express, express, jsonwebtoken and mongoose (note: not all dependencies are listed, but can be viewed in the package.json files).
 In addition, the user needs to have access to mongoDB.

   Since the application utilizes a databaase, it should be housed on a platform that supports this functionality.
-For example, the app does not reside on a GitHub pages, but on heroku instead: https://budget-tracker-5000.herokuapp.com/.
+For example, the app does not reside on a GitHub pages, but on heroku instead: https://book-search-engine-5000.herokuapp.com/.

   ## Usage Instructions <a name="usage"></a>
   For any user who wants a simple budgeting tool.
 In addition, the PWA functionality of the app can be used for other applications as well.